Auglaize County Sheriffs Office

 Email: trammel@auglaizecounty.org

 This year millions of school children around the world will benefit from D.A.R.E.
 (Drug Abuse Resistance Education), the highly acclaimed program that gives kids the skills they need to avoid involvement in drugs, gangs, and violence.
-D.A.R.E. was founded in 1983 in Los Angeles and has proven so successful that it is now being implemented in 75 percent of our nation's school districts and in more than 43 countries around the world.
+D.A.R.E. was founded in 1983 in Los Angeles and has proven so successful that it is now being implemented in more than half of our nation's school districts and in more than 53 countries around the world.
 D.A.R.E. is a law enforcement officer-led series of classroom lessons that teaches children from kindergarten through 12th. grade how to resist peer pressure and live productive drug and violence-free lives.

 Thank you,